mdjnelson/vending-machine/README.md

 1. This will return all the inserted coins in the vending machine via the command `docker exec php php artisan returncoins`.

-### Servicing the machine.

-1. Adding more items to the machine can be done via the command `docker exec php php artisan service:additem <itemid> <amount>`
-    - eg. `docker exec php php artisan service:additems 1 20` will insert 20 waters.
-2. Adding more coins to the machine can be done via the command `docker exec php php artisan service:addcoin <coinid> <amount>`
-    - eg. `docker exec php php artisan service:addcoins 3 20` will insert 20 25 cents.